How to talk to your children about sensitive news topics such as wars

 Violence is often the most gruesome and obvious issue.
 In Gaza, at least 25,000 people have died as at Jan 21, according to its Ministry of Health.
 Violent images, including those involving children, are often unavoidable on the news and social media.

-In Prague, a shooter who was identified as a postgraduate student, gunned down 15 people in a university and opened fire from a rooftop, injuring passers-by.
+In Prague, a shooter who was identified as a postgraduate student gunned down 15 people in a university and opened fire from a rooftop, injuring passers-by.
 Images and videos of the incident in the Czech Republic, or of other shootings in schools and malls elsewhere, have been shared on social media and children may have come across them.

 Religion is another topic which parents may want to tackle in conversations.
 For instance, in the Middle East, opinions have been influenced by religious lines, in no small part due to issues such as the anti-Semitic viewpoints of the Hamas charter or the use of religious imagery by Israeli leaders to justify its actions.